 The solution?
 Spell it out.

 Write down the context that is missing from written communications.
 Below are a few examples of different responses to the same question.
-The left column contains a typical response, the right column a response with added context.
+The left column contains a typical response, the right column is a response with added context.
 Which do you think is more meaningful?

 Clearly, the right column answers give the recipient the information they need to avoid assumptions and the conflict they can create.